bluesky-social/pds/README.md

 1. Create an account using the generated invite code
 1. Create a post

+_Note: because we use on-the-fly TLS certs, it may take 10-30s for your account to be initially picked up by our indexer.
+If you aren't seeing your first post/profile, wait 30s and try to make another post._

 Checkout [SANDBOX.md](./SANDBOX.md) for an overview of participating in the sandbox network.

 ## PDS environment variables